agkozak/zcomet/README.md

 ## News

+- September 21, 2021
+    + I have opted to have named directories assigned only at the repository level.
+Also, if there is more than one repository with the same name (e.g., `author1/zsh-tool` and `author2/zsh-tool`), neither directory is given a name (to prevent mistakes from happening).
 - September 20, 2021
-    + `zcomet` plugins are now assigned dynamic named directories; e.g., `zcomet load ohmyzsh plugins/extract` will make a named directory called `~[extract]` that is identical to `/path/to/ohmyzsh/ohmyzsh/plugins/extract`.
-This feature was inspired by Marlon Richert's [Znap](https://github.com/marlonrichert/zsh-snap), although the implementation is a bit different.
+    + `zcomet` plugins are now assigned [dynamic named directories](#dynamic-named-directories).
+This feature was inspired by Marlon Richert's [Znap](https://github.com/marlonrichert/zsh-snap).
 - September 18, 2021
     + `zcomet` directories are now specified using `zstyle`; [see below](#directory-customization).
     + The `load` command will now add a plugin's `bin/` subdirectory, if it has one, to the `PATH`.
+<details>
+    <summary>Older news</summary>

 - September 17, 2021
     + `zcommet trigger` now always makes sure that the repository it needs has already been cloned, meaning that you will never have to wait for files to be downloaded when you use a defined trigger.
-<details>
-    <summary>Older news</summary>

 - September 16, 2021
     + `zcomet list` now reflects `FPATH` elements added using the `fpath` command.
     + New command: `zcomet compinit` runs `compinit` and compiles its cache for you.